Natfan/work/btec/14/2/writeup.md

 Triggers are actions that get triggered when an event occurs.
 These are very useful due to the fact that it allows you to do some very interesting event driven things such as clearing cache when a user logs out of a system or assigning a discount when a customer uses a promotional code.
 This means that triggers make event driven programming better than traditional programming methods as the code for removing the cache on specific events only has to be written once as a function, then it can be applied to as many events as the developer wants.

 ### Menus
 Menus are a method of allowing users to interact with more advanced parts of a program, such as saving, loading and editing preferences.
-In many GUI programs, a list of menus can be accessed by pressing `ALT` which will show up headings such as *File*, *Edit*, *View*, *Print* and *Help*.
+In many GUI programs, a list of menus can be accessed by pressing `ALT` which will show up headings such as
+* File
+* Edit
+* View
+* Print
+* Help

 All of these headers can be clicked on to access even more functions.
 For instance, in *File* alone there are usually the following:

 * New
 * Open
 * Save